The following FAQ provides answers to common questions applicants may have about the Course Material Fellowship Program.

 How will the Fellowship Program benefit instructors and students?

-Are all of the workshops mandatory for fellows to attend?
+Are all the consultations and meetings mandatory for fellows?

 How will Fellows be supported throughout the program?